spyder-ide/spyder-docs/doc/faq.rst

    Click :guilabel:`Restart kernel` in the :guilabel:`Consoles` menu for this change to take effect.

-.. dropdown:: Q: How do I install Python packages to use within Spyder if downloaded Spyder from the standalone installers?
+.. dropdown:: Q: How do I install Python packages to use within Spyder if I downloaded Spyder from the standalone installers?
    :container: + dropdown-id-using-packages-installer

    If you want to use other modules in Spyder that don't come with our installer, you need to install `Miniconda`_ (**only if you don't have Anaconda or Miniconda yet!**).
 For Spyder to recognize it, the installation should be done in one of the following default paths: